uniwebcms/component-library-template/README.md

 - Remove the shared cache files created by Yarn: `yarn cache clean`.
 - Check the console output for error messages and search for solutions online.
 - If the issue persists, please [open an issue](https://github.com/uniwebcms/uniweb-module-builder/issues/new) on the GitHub repository, providing as much detail as possible about the problem.

-## 🔗 Connecting the module to a website

-Create a test website, turn on its **Dev Mode**, and set the **Component Library URL** to the URL produced in the last step.
-Continue developing the components in your module and reload the website to get the latest test bundle as it changes.

 ## 🚀 Deploying to production